-In this article, I’ll show you how to use both of them.
+In this article, I’ll show you how to use them both.

 It’s very easy to make a grid in Photoshop.
 Here’s how.